notagamedevnono/trinityCore-docker/clean_server.md

       docker-compose up -d --force-recreate

 - Your TrinityCore server is ready to use.
-For further admin, telnet in to @ your Docker host IP and port 3443, use your GM credentials.
+For further admin telnet in to @ your Docker host IP and port 3443, use your GM credentials.
+Your GM credentials also allow you to log in with your WoW client.